rust-lang/book/src/ch20-02-advanced-traits.md

 `next` method on `Counter`, we would have to provide type annotations to indicate which implementation of `Iterator` we want to use.

-With associated types, we don’t need to annotate types because we can’t implement a trait on a type multiple times.
+With associated types, we don’t need to annotate types, because we can’t implement a trait on a type multiple times.
 In Listing 20-13 with the definition that uses associated types, we can choose what the type of `Item` will be only once because there can be only one `impl Iterator for Counter`.
 We don’t have to specify that we want an iterator of `u32` values everywhere we call `next` on `Counter`.

-Associated types also become part of the trait’s contract: implementors of the trait must provide a type to stand in for the associated type placeholder.
+Associated types also become part of the trait’s contract: Implementors of the trait must provide a type to stand in for the associated type placeholder.
 Associated types often have a name that describes how the type will be used, and documenting the associated type in the API documentation is a good practice.